-With a passion for education and a desire to positively impact the next generation, you must consider teaching as your next career option.
-Whether you are interested in teaching elementary, secondary, or post-secondary education, many programs and resources are available to help you achieve your goals.
-So without further delay, take the first step today and explore the countless opportunities that teaching offers.
+With a passion for education and a desire to positively impact the next generation, teaching may be worth considering as your next career option.
+Whether you are interested in elementary or secondary education, many programs and resources are available to help you achieve your goals.
+This guide focuses mainly on K-12 teaching; post-secondary teaching has different requirements.
+So, without further delay, take the first step today and explore the opportunities that teaching can offer.

 How to Become a Teacher in Canada